loopbackio/loopback-next/docs/site/Decorators.md

 The `@inject` decorator allows you to inject dependencies bound to any implementation of the [Context](Context.md) object, such as an Application instance or a request context instance.
-You can bind values, class definitions and provider functions to those contexts and then resolve values (or the results of functions that return those values!) in other areas of your code.
+You can bind values, class definitions, and provider functions to those contexts and then resolve the values (or the results of functions that return those values!) in other areas of your code.

 ```ts
 // src/application.ts